eclipse-che4z/che-che4z/README.md

 ## Installing Che4z

-The Che4z basic stack is included with Eclipse Che version 7.6 and above.
-Follow these instructions if you are using an older version.
-Che4z is compatible with Eclipse Che version 7.3 on Kubernetes.
+The Che4z basic stack is included with Eclipse Che version 7.6.0 and above, so no installation is necessary.
+If you are using an earlier version, follow the instructions below.
+Che4z is compatible with Eclipse Che version 7.3 on Kubernetes or later.

 1. Log in to Eclipse Che.